 7. Selecting a Business name: The entrepreneur should select an appropriate business name for the enterprise.
 It should be attractive, easy to remember and must have a direct bearing or full description of what the enterprise produces.
 The business name should be unique and original.

-8. Registration requirements: The one who desires to set up an enterprise should endeavor to meet all the registration requirements.
+8. Registration requirements: The one who desires to set up an efficient enterprise should endeavor to meet all the registration requirements.
 For example, he has to register the business at the Business Registry Department.
 He has to see to it that the enterprise together with all its resources is insured.

 He must also pay all his taxes and have the name of his business in all the legal documents and books of the country.
 This would spare him of any future business close down.